Searchplex is presenting at Berlin Buzzwords 2026. Meet us there.

 Permission-aware access

-An agent should not retrieve what the user is not authorised to see.
-We build retrieval systems where access control is enforced structurally — not patched in after the fact.
+Retrieval should not return what the caller is not authorised to see.
+We build systems where access control is enforced structurally — not patched in after the fact.

 Evaluation and traceability